When is Chinese New Year celebrated?

 Marking the turn of the lunar year, Chinese New Year has been celebrated for centuries in China.
 Also known as the Spring Festival and the Lunar New Year, this colourful celebration starts on the last day of the last month in the Chinese lunar calendar, and ends on the 15th day of the first month with the spectacular Lantern Festival.

-In 2018, Chinese New Year falls on 16 February, with the main Chinese New Year events taking place in London’s Chinatown and Trafalgar Square on 18 February.
-Keep up to date with the latest news about the 2018 Chinese New Year events.
+In 2019, Chinese New Year falls on 5 February, with the main Chinese New Year events usually taking place in London’s Chinatown, West End and Trafalgar Square close to this date.
+Check back closer to the time for more information about the 2019 Chinese New Year celebrations.

 The story of Chinese New Year